 Calculating Child Support Payments

-To estimate how much child support payments may be, the Oregon Child Support Program has created an online calculator that uses the Oregon Child Support Guidelines.
+To estimate how much child support payments may be, the Oregon Child Support Program has created a calculator that uses the Oregon Child Support Guidelines.

 For more information, contact your local child support office.

-This application is for parents to set up – establish – a child support order.
+This application is for parents to set up or establish a child support order.
 Other steps may need to be taken for a parent to receive payments.
-Once you submit this application, a child support case manager will be in touch to help you through any additional steps based on your and your family’s needs.
+You will first establish an online account, and then complete an application for services.